bloomreach/brxm/crisp/README.md

 ## Installation

-In a SITE project, add the following in the pom.xml:
+In SITE project, add the following in the pom.xml:

 ```xml
     <dependency>